alirexn/pakgrab/README.md

 # 🪟 OpenWrt Package Downloader (Windows)

-A smart tool powered by python for downloading OpenWrt packages with all their dependencies for offline use.
+A smart tool powered by python for downloading OpenWrt packages with all their dependencies for offline use

-This project provides a **Windows executable (.exe)** for easy usage, and the **original Python source code** is also included.
+This project provides a **Windows executable (.exe)** for easy usage, and the **original Python source code** is also included

 The script works similarly to how opkg in OpenWrt downloads packages.